djangocon/2023.djangocon.us/_posts/2023-05-08-benefits-of-speaking-djangocon.md

 - **Up to $500 in travel cost reimbursement!**

-- **A professionally produced video of your talk will be published on our YouTube channel.** (You may opt-out of this.)
+- **A professionally produced video of your talk will be published on our YouTube channel.** (You may opt out of this.)

 - **Professional photographer on hand to photograph your talk.** (Also optional.)